The GLF Primary Science Cluster

 A PSTT Cluster Network in Surrey

-The Glyn Academy Foundation Academy chain is a group of non-selective schools including primary, junior and secondary schools which was founded in 2012.
-By early 2015 there will be 12 schools in the academy group, all of which aspire to deliver an outstanding education to their pupils.
+The Glyn Foundation Academy chain is a group of non-selective schools including primary, junior and secondary schools which was founded in 2012.
+To date, there are 30 schools in the academy group, all of which aspire to deliver an outstanding education to their pupils.
 Part of this aspiration is to provide the very best primary science teaching.

-The PSTT cluster support will enable GLF primary schools to achieve a proactive, dynamic and well-resourced network of science leaders who are committed to improving the profile and teaching of science in their schools – and who have the support, knowledge and skills to do so.
+The PSTT Cluster, formed of 10 GLF primary schools, enable these to achieve a proactive, dynamic and well-resourced network of science leaders who are committed to improving the profile and teaching of science in their schools – and who have the support, knowledge and skills to do so.
+Distinguished by its many links and influence in a larger group of schools, this Cluster illustrates the benefits of networks and collaboration.

 Whyteleafe Primary School